nodebasewm/nodebasewm.github.io/content/en/docs/Tutorials/sentrynodemanual/_index.md

     We do this by entering the following group of commands
     {{< highlight bash "linenos=table,style=witchhazel" >}}
     sudo tee /etc/systemd/system/cosmovisor.service > /dev/null <<EOF
-    # Start the 'cosmovisor' daemon and append any output to the 'aya.log' file
+    # Start the 'cosmovisor' daemon
     # Create a Systemd service file for the 'cosmovisor' daemon
     [Unit]
     Description=Aya Node